Pennsylvania moves to divest holdings in Russian assets

 HARRISBURG, Pa.
 (AP) — The Russian invasion of Ukraine is spurring Pennsylvania lawmakers to draft legislation to require the state Treasury Department and the state’s three public pension funds to divest holdings connected to Russia.

-Meanwhile, the state Treasury Department said it began divesting its holdings in all “Russian-based companies” last week.
-It described the holdings as “minimal” and expected to finish the process by Monday’s end.
+“We went ahead and immediately began divesting our holdings in Russian-based companies.”

+The commonwealth deprived 31 Russian companies at a value of $2.9 million, which is less than .01 percent of their holdings.

-Divestiture legislation was being drafted Monday in the House by Majority Leader Kerry Benninghoff, R-Centre, and in the Senate by state Sen. Sharif Street, D-Philadelphia.
+Divestiture legislation was also being drafted Monday in the House by Majority Leader Kerry Benninghoff, R-Centre, and in the Senate by State Sen. Sharif Street, D-Philadelphia.

 “We have a moral obligation to ensure that our public fund investments are not inadvertently supporting those who are engaging in an unprovoked invasion of their democratically elected neighbors,” Benninghoff said in a note to House members.